puppetlabs/puppetlabs-apache/README.md

 #### Class: `apache`

-This public class guides the basic setup and installation of Apache on your system.
+Guides the basic setup and installation of Apache on your system.

 When this class is declared with the default options, Puppet: